JunshengZhu666/KBQA-trial/README.md

 ==================================================================================================================================
-Trial_two: A Knowledge Graph of cattle diseases, which is able to diagnose and recommend given symptoms
+Trial_two: A Knowledge Graph of cattle diseases, which is able to diagnose and recommend given different symptoms

 1, website resouces: